An artist statement is a short glimpse into you and your work - your thinking, values, artistic inspirations, and curiosities.

 - Write in third person

-A conversation between the Nia Centre for the Arts and Nigerian Canadian artist, independent curator, and photo editor Liz Ikiriko to talk about developing authentic artist statements and artist bios.
+Video above is a conversation between the Nia Centre for the Arts and Nigerian Canadian artist, independent curator, and photo editor Liz Ikiriko to talk about developing authentic artist statements and artist bios.

 GYST (Getting Your Sh*t Together) has a great, fulsome article on creating an Artist Statement.
 They also have a full list of artist statement guidelines which can be used as a checklist or as a jumping-off point.